 A Gifted Multidisciplinary Evaluation (GMDE) is a process to gather the information that will be used to determine if a child qualifies for gifted education.
 Part of the process includes an evaluation by a certified school psychologist.
+The district utilizes a rubric.
+If the student receives a score of 20 points or higher, he/she meets the district's eligibility criteria.
+The rubric is the district's guideline for potential eligibility as gifted; however, the final determination for gifted services is made by the gifted multidisciplinary team.
 The Gifted Multi-Disciplinary Team (GMDT) includes a certified school psychologist, administration representation, the classroom teacher(s), the parent(s) or guardian(s), persons familiar with the student's educational experience, performance, and cultural background, and school counselor.
 A single member of the GMDT may meet two or more of the qualifications specified.
 The GMDT will conduct an evaluation that is sufficient in scope to investigate information relevant to the student's suspected giftedness, including academic functioning, learning strengths, rates of acquisition and retention, and intervening factors that may mask the student's giftedness and educational needs.
 At any point, the parent(s) or guardian(s) can rescind the permission to evaluate and this must be done in writing by the parent(s) or guardian(s).